Low-cost energy saving

 - Choose heating that can heat your office space efficiently without having to heat other parts of your home that aren't being used.

-- This may mean buying an efficient single heat source just for your office, like an ENERGY STAR heat pump or flued gas heater.
+- This may mean buying an efficient single heat source just for your office, like a high efficiency heat pump or flued gas heater.

 - If you use a plug-in electric heater, consider using a plug-in thermostat to reduce temperature swings.